Particles and forces

 };

-So far we have what it takes to move particles in space, now we need the constraints that will make this set of particles behave like a cloth.
-We will add connections to constrain the particles to form a grid.
+At this point, we have everything needed to move particles in space.
+Next, we must introduce constraints that will make this collection of particles behave like cloth.
+To do this, we’ll add connections that restrict particle movement and form a grid structure.

 Position constraints

-Here P1 and P2 are too far to each other:
+In the example below, P1 and P2 are positioned too far apart:

 var diff = new THREE.Vector3();